marufke1/Git-DEVOPS-Concept/README.md

 It allows developers to efficiently collect, maintain, and manage different versions of code in a decentralized manner.
 Through Git, teams can work together seamlessly, tracking changes, merging contributions, and maintaining a centralized repository of their project's history."

+**WHAT IS GITHUB:** Git hub is a remote central repositiory that allows to store, maintain, and managing the source code with different versions into a centralized location.

 **TYPES OF VERSION CONTROL SYSTEMS:** There are two main types of version control systems: centralized version control systems and distributed version control systems.

 **CENTRALIZED VERSION CONTROL SYSTEM (CVCS):** In a centralized version control system, developers commit and update code to a central repository, such as a remote server, folder, or storage location.
 This approach offers certain advantages and disadvantages: